Hamiltonian Simulation by Qubitization: Abstract

 \section{Abstract}

-Given a Hermitian operator $\hat{H}=\langle G|\hat{U}|G\rangle$ that is the projection of an oracle $\hat{U}$ by state $|G\rangle$ created with oracle $\hat{G}$, the problem of Hamiltonian simulation is approximating the time evolution operator $e^{-i\hat{H}t}$ at time $t$ with error $\epsilon$.
-We show that this can be done with query complexity $\mathcal{O}\big(t+\frac{\log{(1/\epsilon)}}{\log\log{(1/\epsilon)}}\big)$ to $\hat{G},\hat{U}$ that is optimal, not just in asymptotic limits, but for all values $t,\epsilon$.
-Furthermore, only $2$ additional ancilla qubits are required in total, together with $\mathcal{O}(1)$ additional single and two-qubit gates per query.
-Our approach to Hamiltonian simulation subsumes important prior art considering Hamiltonians which are $d$-sparse or a linear combination of unitaries, leading to significant improvements in space complexity, as well as a quadratic speed-up for precision simulations.
-It also motivates useful new instances, such as where $\langle G|\hat{U}|G\rangle$ is a density matrix.
-A key technical result is `qubitization' which uses controlled-$\hat{U}$ and controlled-$\hat{G}$ to embed $\hat{H}$ in an invariant $\text{SU}(2)$ subspace.
+We present the problem of approximating the time-evolution operator $e^{-i\hat{H}t}$ to error $\epsilon$, where the Hamiltonian $\hat{H}=(\langle G|\otimes\I)\hat{U}(|G\rangle\otimes\I)$ is the projection of a unitary oracle $\hat{U}$ onto the state $|G\rangle$ created by another unitary oracle.
+Our algorithm solves this with a query complexity $\mathcal{O}\big(t+\log({1/\epsilon})\big)$ to both oracles that is optimal with respect to all parameters in both the asymptotic and non-asymptotic regime, and also with low overhead, using at most two additional ancilla qubits.
+This approach to Hamiltonian simulation subsumes important prior art considering Hamiltonians which are $d$-sparse or a linear combination of unitaries, leading to significant improvements in space and gate complexity, such as a quadratic speed-up for precision simulations.
+It also motivates useful new instances, such as where $\hat{H}$ is a density matrix.
+A key technical result is `qubitization', which uses the controlled version of these oracles to embed any $\hat{H}$ in an invariant $\text{SU}(2)$ subspace.
 A large class of operator functions of $\hat{H}$ can then be computed with optimal query complexity, of which $e^{-i\hat{H}t}$ is a special case.